pytergeist/Cosy/README.md

 ## Cosy ##

-Cosy is a keras wrapper for soft-parameter sharing multitask learning.
+Cosy provide keras wrappers for soft-parameter sharing multitask learning.
 The goal of this repository is to provide a simple high level wrapper for fast prototyping of simple multitask learning problems.
-The repository ships with two wrappers, CosyNet and CosyNetMultiInput; both of these take an arbitrary list of keras model configurations and implement a soft parameter sharing loss between the weights of the specified network layers.
+The repository ships with two wrappers, CosyNet and CosyNetMultiInput; both of these take an arbitrary length list of keras model configurations and implement a soft parameter sharing loss between the weights of the specified network layers.